caotic123/Kei/README.md

 ```

 You could ask yourself if you need always specific a symbol scheme for prove.
 The ideia is that you able to working
-with differentes approach and logic system, however the small core of Kei is expressive enough for represent trivial and more complex proofs itself with a few number of statics symbols and rewriting rules through of composition of proofs.
+with differentes approach and logic system, however the small core of Kei is expressive enough for represent trivial and more complex proofs like induction proofs with a few number of statics symbols and rewriting rules through of composition of rules.

 # The Core
 The core of key is based on a type theory called Lambda-Pi-Calculus Modulo Calculus.
 Despite the core being very experimental, Kei is able to prove
-somes properties through a encoding of typed rules.
+somes properties through a encoding of typed rule.

 Rules of static symbols are defined as in [Dedukti](https://github.com/Deducteam/Dedukti), for example a sized list vector can be defined like :